-If you call the Lancashire Mind office, your enquiry will be passed onto our team of office volunteers.
-We answer calls between 10am and 4pm Monday to Friday; you can leave a message outside of these hours.
-A member of the team will get back to you within a few days to give you information about relevant Lancashire Mind services or to provide links to more appropriate services and organisations.
+If you do want to call us, we answer the office phone Monday to Friday between 10am and 4pm (you can leave a message outside of these hours).
+The person you speak to will take details of your enquiry to pass onto one of our volunteers, who will contact you within a few days to give you information, tell you about relevant Lancashire Mind services or signpost you to more appropriate services and organisations.

-- 999: call 999 when someone has a life threatening injury or illness, is at risk of getting injured, is being threatened or if a crime is being committed.
+- 999: call 999 when someone is very unwell and can not keep themselves safe, is being threatened or if a crime has been committed.

 - Single Point of Access: Single Point of Access provides assessment, triage and sign posting for new referrals into Adult Mental Health Services (aged 16+).